Douglas A-4 Skyhawk: Brazil

 On 14 April 2009, Embraer signed a contract to modernize 12 Brazilian Navy aircraft, nine AF-1s (single-seat) and three AF-1As (two-seat), with the aim of restoring the operating capacity of the Navy 1st Intercept and Attack Plane Squadron.
-The program includes restoring the aircraft and their current systems, as well as implementing new avionics, radar, power production, and autonomous oxygen generating systems.
+The program included restoring the aircraft and their current systems, as well as implementing new avionics, radar, power production, and autonomous oxygen-generating systems.
 The first of the 12 modified Skyhawks was delivered on 27 May 2015.
 Embraer stated the modifications will allow the aircraft to remain operational until 2025.

 In 2017, the Brazilian Navy indicated that it was reconsidering the total number of aircraft to be modernized to AF-1B/C standard due to budget constraints and the decommissioning of the São Paulo.
-Two AF-1Bs were delivered in 2015 and a further two of undisclosed type are to be delivered in 2017.
-It is believed that despite the loss of its only carrier, the Navy wants to retain the experience of carrier-based operations, and thus will not rescind the contract outright.
-As of 2022, there are 3 A-4s in service, with 3 used for training and the other aircraft on display.
+Two AF-1Bs were delivered in 2015 and a further two of undisclosed type were to be delivered in 2017.
+Despite the loss of its only carrier, the Navy is thought to have wanted to retain the experience of carrier-based operations, thus would not rescind the contract outright.
+As of 2022, three A-4s were in service, with three used for training and the other aircraft on display.